Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 Strict mode makes your JavaScript code more secure and (almost) free from silly bugs like that.
 So to recap, default binding is the first rule of `this` in JavaScript: when the engine can't figure out what `this` is it falls back to the global object.
 But that's only half of the story because there are 3 other rules for `this`.
 Let's see them together.

-## Rule number 2: implicit binding
+## Rule number 2: when "this" is my host object (aka implicit binding)

 "Implicit binding" is an intimidating term, but the theory behind it is not so complicated.
 It all narrows down to objects.
 It's no surprise that JavaScript objects can contain functions: